Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Depot Creek Falls in North Cascades National Park

-En route, I startled a bear on the slope above before it ran up after seeing me.
-While looking for the hidden trail, I missed the turnoff and continued uphill.
-But I soon backtracked to the trailhead and reached the border within minutes.
+En route, I startled a bear on the slope above before it ran away after seeing me.
+While looking for the now-hidden trail, I accidentally missed the turnoff and continued uphill before backtracking.
+I reached the trailhead and the border within minutes, the key entrance of the trip.
+But seeing new markers on the US side along the newly logged area was rather odd.

 Through Depot Creek Falls